marilynpesantez/sales-analysis-1/README.md

 Throughout the analysis, several assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

-* Caveat 1: Records with order_date = 0000-00-00 were excluded from all time-based analyses to avoid skewed trends and inaccurate date aggregations.
+* Caveat 1: For all records with a valid order_date, shipping_date was confirmed to be 7 days after order_date.
+Thus, shipping_date was used to calculate order_date value for records where order_date = 0000-00-00.

-* Caveat 2: Records with birthdate = 0000-00-00 were excluded from customer-level demographic analysis, as valid age data was not available..
+* Caveat 2: Records with birthdate = 0000-00-00 were excluded from customer-level demographic analysis, as valid age data was not available.

 * Assumption 1: Fields such as order recency and customer age were calculated based on the most recent valid order_date.
 It is assumed that no additional data is available beyond that final recorded transaction in January of 2014.